 Туре Notes

 centered Supported

 code Limited support.

-Supported languages (for highlighting) are limited to the languages supported by

-Confluence's code block macro.
-This applies to a language defined in a code-block

-directive or set through a highlight directive.

-The code-block directive contain the options emphasize-lines and lines which

-are not supported in the Confluence markup.
-The code block macro only supported

-simple line numbers (configurable with the linenos option).
+Supported languages (for highlighting) are limited to the languages supported by Confluence's code block macro.
+This applies to a language defined in a code-block directive or set through a highlight directive.
+The code-block directive contain the options emphasize-lines and lines which are not supported in the Confluence markup.
+The code block macro only supports a simple line numbers (configurable with the linenos option).
+When the class attribute contains collapse, the macro will be configured to be collapsed.

 deprecated Supported

 download Supported

 glossary Supported

 hlist Supported

 manpage Supported

 production list Supported

 toctree Supported

 versionadded Supported

 versionchanged Supported